Skip to content

 2. The check-in link reaches the guest without you having to create it manually.

-3. When the guest fills in their data and signs, the lodging reservation and the guest report are generated and submitted automatically.
+3. When the guest fills in their data and signs, the guest report is generated and submitted automatically.

-4. If the guest cancels, the cancellation is also communicated automatically.
+4. If the guest cancels and the report had already been submitted, the cancellation is also communicated automatically.

 iCal is step zero of automation.
 Without iCal, you have to create each reservation by hand before you can send the guest the check-in.